PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 * `led/0/permanent_status` - whether we should have the lights permanently on (or off).
 * `pir/0/count` - the number of times the PIR sensor was triggered.
 Read only, and should allow notifications.

-We can use SimpleClient to define these resources and attach actions to each resource.
+We can use SimpleCloudClient to define these resources and attach actions to each resource.

 Replace the following section in ``main.cpp``: